palkerecsenyi/grammarer/README.md

 ![Grammarer gif](https://image.ibb.co/iXUobT/capture.gif)

 ### Full user management system
 Grammarer has a full user management system, powered by [MongoDB](https://www.mongodb.com/).
-Each user is given a **1-7 digit code** made of numbers and a prefix to represent the teacher it was assigned by.
+Each user is given a **1-7 digit code** made of and is assigned to a cohort (a class) of other students.
+The cohort can then be assigned lists to access.
 This allows students to **store their progress** on the server and access **averages and graphs to see their improvement**.
 Teachers can assign new codes and delete ones they don't need.
 They can even **auto-generate a sheet** of 16 printable codes.

 ### Your own colours
 As mentioned earlier, Grammarer is completely customisable.
 You can make it look however you want.
 Your own colours, pictures and text.